meain/logseq-plugin-noisy/README.md

 *Enhance your LogSeq experience with sounds.*

 Currently adds a ding whenever you complete a task.
+You can optionally configure the sound that is played.

 ---